figield/tennis-score-logic/README.md

 At some point I decided to rewrite everything to structural constructions (v2,v3) - bug has magically fixed itself.
 Decided to focus more on logic and tests (TDD).
 In the next step, when I fully understood the domain logic, I've refactored the code to make it easier to read and extend.
-Could go deeper into functional style, but as mentioned above I am not a fun of the over-engineering.
+Could go deeper into functional style, but as mentioned above I am not a fun of the over-engineering, I've rather focused on DDD approach.

 ## Testing the logic